-This is my take on Superfood Salad — big, hearty and full of healthy, clean ingredients.
-It works deliciously with a juicy lemon vinaigrette (recipe included) but just a drizzle of extra virgin olive oil, some flaky Maldon sea salt and freshly ground lemon pepper would taste great too.
+This is my take on a Superfood Salad — big, hearty and full of clean, healthy ingredients.
+It works deliciously with a juicy lemon vinaigrette (recipe included) but just a drizzle of extra virgin olive oil, some flaky sea salt and freshly ground lemon pepper would taste great too.

 One of the dirty little secrets about January is that it’s freezing or at least chilly most places, yet everywhere you turn someone is trying to shove a cold salad down your throat.

 I guess it’s because we’re trying to detox from a month of chocolate fudge, cocktail sausages, cheese balls and eggnog.

 I’ll tell you this, a Superfood Salad was the furthest thing from my mind when I finished off a pumpkin pie for breakfast the other day 🙂